Rtch90/imgbb-uploader/README.md

 * Set an optional auto-deletion expiration time (e.g., `5m`, `2h`, `7d`, `0` for none).
 * Specify a custom filename for the uploaded image on ImgBB.
 * Optionally output and copy the URL in Markdown format.
+* Optionally output and copy the URL in orgmode format.
 * Copies the resulting URL to the X11 clipboard.
 * Provides desktop notifications for progress and success/failure (optional).